wotbrew/relic/doc/join.md

-# `:join`
+# :join

-Joins two relations together, returning the product of matching rows.
+Joins relations together, returning the product of matching rows.
 The columns in the relation on the right will be preferred in a conflict.

 Like `set/join`, clause is a map of expressions on the left to expressions on the right.